hllagami/SCRMS/README.md

 # SCRMS - Heidi Llagami
 Repository dedicated for CEN302- Software Engineering Project @ Epoka University

-The objective of this Software Engineering project is to effectively apply our acquired knowledge as students to tackle an identified problem, and subsequently resolve this problem by developing a software solution.​
+The objective of this Software Engineering project is to effectively apply our acquired knowledge as students to tackle an identified problem, and subsequently resolve this problem by developing a software solution.
 The identified problem for this project was conducted by a needs analysis, which found that the current systems in Albania are inadequate in managing customer data and providing personalized communication.

 Identified Problem: Companies struggle to keep track of customer interactions, track sales leads, and maintain relationships due to the limitations of their current CRM system.